alihussain5286/bank-services/README.md

 2. Update Bank-Services main POM under DEV Profile
    1. Redis :
- 	  - For Redis there are two properties (redis.ip) & (redis.port) , please update if you have changed from default as of now it is configured with default values.
+ 	  - For Redis there are two properties (**redis.ip) & (redis.port**) , please update if you have changed from default as of now it is configured with default values.
    2. MySql :
  	  - Update DB Related details based on your configuration (url, username & password).

-3. Open CMD and run the command ** mvn clean install -PDev ** or if you want to skip Test then mvn clean install -PDEV -DskipTests
+3. Open CMD and run the command **mvn clean install -PDEV** or if you want to skip Test then **mvn clean install -PDEV -DskipTests**

-4. You should check target folder all the Jar's has been created now we need to run the Jars using cmd(java -jar <Jarname.jar> e.g java -jar authorization-1.0.0.jar)
+4. You should check target folder all the Jar's has been created now we need to run the Jars using cmd(**java -jar <Jarname.jar> e.g java -jar authorization-1.0.0.jar**)

 5. Preferred Order for running the Jar's
    - Eureka-Server Jar